12.6 – ANOVA posthoc tests

 • The significance level is the probability of encountering at least one Type I error (probability of rejecting Ho when it is true).
 This is called the experimentwise (familywise) error rate whereas before we talked about the comparisonwise (individual) error rate.

-Two options to get the posthoc test Tukey — use a package called mcp or in Rcmdr, Tukey is the default option in the one-way ANOVA command.
+Two options to get the posthoc test Tukey — use a function called mcp or in Rcmdr, Tukey is the default option in the one-way ANOVA command.
+The function mcp is part of the multcomp package, which is included in the Rcmdr package.

 Rcmdr: Statistics → Means → One-way ANOVA